Mike Richardson (Australian footballer): VFL/AFL career

-Richardson then joined the inaugural Brisbane Bears Team in the 1987 season he played some of his best football at the club and held down many positions.
+Richardson then joined the debutant Brisbane Bears for the 1987 season he played some of his best football at the club and held down many positions.
 He left at the end of the 1990 season after playing 81 games and kicking 43 goals to return to Swan Districts.

 WAFL

-He played another two seasons at Swans before leaving to play with West Perth for the 1994 season to bring up his 300th game.
-Richardson played a total of 141 games and kicked 220 goals for Swans throughout his career.
+He played another two seasons at Swans before leaving to play with West Perth for the 1994 season, having played 139 games and kicked 210 goals for Swans.
+It was at West Perth that he brought up his 300th game, before he retired at the end of the season.

-During his career he played over 300 games and kicked 439 goals.

-He is selected in the Swan Districts Team of the Century on a half-forward flank.
+During his career, he played 302 premiership games and kicked 390 goals.
+Richardson was selected in the Swan Districts Team of the Century on a half-forward flank.
+In 2025 he was inducted into the Swan Districts Hall of Fame.

 Personal life

 He is the twin brother of former Essendon and WAFL player Stephen Richardson.